pnlinden/id/aas/2/0/README.md

 ## Submodel
  A Submodel defines a specific aspect of the asset represented by the AAS.
 A submodel is used to structure the virtual representation and technical functionality of an Administration Shell into distinguishable parts.
 Each submodel refers to a well-defined domain or subject matter.
 Submodels can become standardized and thus become submodels types.
 Submodels can have different life-cycles.

+Describe the different types of Data related to the I4.0 Asset

  [http://admin-shell.io/aas/2/0/Submodel](http://admin-shell.io/aas/2/0/Submodel) The Submodel class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## Submodel/inAccordanceWith